From rats to yellow tomatoes: the new EU business model

-RIGA/STRASBOURG, France (Reuters) - A Soviet-era rubbish dump in a swamp on the outskirts of Riga was once an obstacle to Latvia’s European Union membership.
+RIGA/STRASBOURG, France, July 7 (Reuters) - A Soviet-era rubbish dump in a swamp on the outskirts of Riga was once an obstacle to Latvia’s European Union membership.
 Now, it’s becoming a model of the resource use and waste management EU policymakers are striving to promote.

 For Rigans, the new symbols of the Getlini landfill are yellow tomatoes grown with renewable energy generated from methane produced by waste.